-This easy one bowl homemade sweet cornbread is made without milk, without butter, and without buttermilk, but is still moist and flavorful with the perfect crumb.
+This easy sweet cornbread is made without milk, without butter, and without buttermilk, but is still moist and flavorful with the perfect crumb.

-Sweet cornbread is popular in the North as opposed to Southern cornbread which is savory.
+Sweet cornbread is popular in New England as opposed to Southern cornbread which is savory.

 As you may have guessed, it is the amount of sugar that one puts in that makes the most difference.

-Also, southern cornbread is traditionally made in a cast iron skillet and is a little more dense.
+Also, southern cornbread is traditionally made in a cast iron skillet.

-Northern cornbread, on the other hand, is cakier and more often than not made in a baking pan.
+Northern cornbread, on the other hand, is more often than not made in a baking pan.

 Unlike Southern cornbread, which is eaten all year-round, sweet cornbread is most commonly eaten on Thanksgiving.
 There are also those that make it throughout the autumn.